 The Road Racing set at the back is something all my friends wanted to play with.
 Nup.
 Sorry.

-Down the bottom are a stack of kids play kits and I ended up getting a number of variations of these and they are all junk, plus they are impossible to display properly.
+Down the bottom are a stack of kids play kits and I ended up getting a number of variations of these and they are all rubbish, plus they are impossible to display properly.

-travels I ended up picking up a lot of bicycle stuff.
-I
+travels I ended up picking up a lot of bicycle stuff yet

-Only once I'd stopped collecting did I come across one
+stopped collecting did I come across a helmet that was

-that was selling for $30 but I couldn't bring myself
+selling for $30 but I couldn't bring myself to buy it

 The Batwing at the bottom was a punch out "flyer" that I got from the video store when ... you guessed it the '89 film came out on VHS - did I mention I have a few copies of that?